July 31, 2019 | Day 3, Session 4

 We hear the phrase a lot ‘we need to design for people not like us. ’He’d like to flip this now, he wants us to design for people like us but redefine what ‘like us’ means.

 Let’s redefine what ‘like us’ means.

 We could join the largest minority group at any time.
-1 in 7 people in the world have a disability.
-He was born with a club foot – that means that his leg was straight and his foot was out to the side, so he had to have surgery, etc, and this is affecting him now in a way that impacts his day to day.
+1 in 7 people in the world has a disability.
+He was born with a club foot – that means that his leg was straight and his foot was out to the side, so he had to have surgery, etc, and this is affecting him now in a way that impacts his day-to-day.

 We need to think about who we’re designing for and what we’re designing for.
 We as an industry can tend to build things to impress other people in the industry, but we shouldn’t be focused on that most of the time. (paraphrasing)

 What we’re doing right now often is testing with people who have disabilities.
 This is very typical and in most cases, if you’re doing usability testing right now at the end of an iteration or right before a launch you’re already ahead of most of your competition because most people aren’t doing this at all.

 But when we do this we’re saying ‘hey we built a thing and we want you to tell us now whether we did it right or not.’

 Can we do this earlier in the process?
 Find a way to make it earlier.
 Incorporate people with disabilities early.